Air Conditioner Repair Checklist

 Once your thermostat is set accurately, you should start getting chilled air promptly.

 Your cooling equipment usually has a shut-off lever by its condenser.
 This device is generally in a metal box hung on your home.
-If your air conditioner has recently been fixed, the switch may have inadvertently been placed in the “off” location.
+If your air conditioner has recently been fixed, the switch may have inadvertently been turned off.

 Overflowing Condensate Drain Pan